Mini Sessions – Why or Why Not? | Issaquah Family Photographer

 Mini Sessions are not for shy kids or busy toddlers.

-A regular family session allows your shy child to warm up to the process, or up to the idea of having me around photographing her family.
+A regular family session allows your shy child to warm up to the process.
 If she starts out unsure and clingy, chances are, as the family session progresses she will see how much fun everyone is having and take part in the activities (such as exploring the park, throwing rocks into the river with dad, etc).
-However, a mini session does not allow her that time to warm up, and the time pressure may even turn her off completely.
+However, a mini-session does not allow her that time to warm up, and the time pressure may even turn her off completely.
+Not to mention, our kids feel our stress.
+If you are stressed, they will be too.

-Similarly, a busy toddler may need time to run and explore before he’s ready to snuggle with mom and dad for photos.
-During a family photo session there is time and space to allow him to explore, be himself, and let his smile shine.
+Similarly, a busy toddler may need time to run and explore.
+He needs time before he’s ready to snuggle with mom and dad for photos.
+During a mini family photo session, there is simply not enough time and space to allow him to explore, be himself, and let his smile shine.

 Parents are usually surprised by their favorite photos from their family session.

 I completely get the want to have photos of your family that show off how beautiful your family is.
 We want a nice photo to give to the grandparents and to share on social media.
-However, there is so much more to having family photos taken than that “perfect” photo of everyone smiling at the camera.
+However, there is so much more to having family photos taken than that “perfect” photo.
+You know the one with everyone smiling at the camera.

-Family photos are about documenting your family as you are right now, embracing the beautiful chaos that is raising children, the true smiles and laughter that you bring each other, the way your husband still makes you belly laugh, and the way your son lights up when he looks at you.
-Your family can’t be boiled down to one photo.
+Family photos are about documenting your family as you are right now.
+It is about embracing the beautiful chaos that is raising children.
+The true smiles and laughter that you bring each other, the way your husband still makes you belly laugh, and the way your son lights up when he looks at you.
+Your family cannot be boiled down to one photo.

-As you scroll through your gallery of images I want you to see your family, to be reminded of this stage, to look at your gallery and think, “this is us.”
-The photos that help tell your story are a series of details, close ups, moments that unfolded because there was time and no pressure to do so.
+As you scroll through your gallery of images I want you to see your family, to be reminded of this stage.
+You should be able to look at your gallery and think, “This is us.”
+The photos that help tell your story are a series of details, close-ups, and moments that unfold.
 I want you to walk away with a collection of photographs your family will cherish because they are you, not because everyone looks “perfectly posed.”

 Comments +